How to Fill Out an EEO-1 Report:

 The Equal Employment Opportunity Commission collects information from employers in order to assess workplace diversity and shield employees from discrimination.
 EEO reporting gives the EEOC a way to collect the data that they need.

-We were not required to complete EEO reporting in 2018, but we might need to in 2019.
-How can we confirm this?
+If we were not required to complete EEO reporting in 2018, do we need to in 2019?